The School of Medical Technology is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 Students from affiliated colleges/universities may receive credit for courses completed at St. Elizabeth Healthcare.
 Students that have already obtained a baccalaureate degree may attend without an affiliated college or university provided that they meet the application requirements.

 The school has the resources to handle a maximum of six students per year.
-Once accepted, applicants begin the program in late July.
+Once accepted, applicants begin the program in mid-July.

 The eleven-month program includes hospital/school orientation and clinical and didactic rotations.
 Students are exposed to a broad range of techniques, instrumentation and instructors.